Guide to the services of TU Darmstadt

 An open platform for interdisciplinary exchange at TU Darmstadt. go

 The university's library and a general academic library for the people of southern Hessen. go

 The Forum for Interdisciplinary Research (FiF) serves to promote interdisciplinarity as an integral part of the university's research culture.
 As an open, flexible platform, the Forum aims to pick up on existing approaches to interdisciplinary research while also encouraging new ways of cooperating across different disciplines.

 To support this mission, FiF holds various types of events ranging from one-off lectures to workshops and conferences.
 It also provides grant funding to stimulate promising new research alliances.
-The FiF Commission and FiF Fellows support the Institute in this.
+The FiF Commission and FiF Fellows support the Forum in this.

 More information about ULB

 ULB facilitates research and learning and provides access to the current literature as well as historic holdings in both printed and electronic form.